 Outside Nexsen Pruet

-Outside Nexsen Pruet, Brooks enjoys reading, running, and coaching youth lacrosse.
+When not practicing law, Brooks enjoys reading, running, and coaching youth lacrosse.
 Brooks is a former member of the Board of Directors for Habitat for Humanity of Greensboro, a current member of the Board of Advisors for the UNC School of Law Center for Banking and Finance, a Council Member of the North Carolina Bar Association Business Law Section, serves on the North Carolina Bar Foundation’s Programs Committee and the North Carolina Bar Association’s Board of Advisors for NC LEAP (Lawyers for Entrepreneurs Assistance Program), and is on the Ambassadors committee with the NC Tech Association.
 Brooks does pro bono work, most recently with the Housing Stability Pro Bono Project, a joint effort between the North Carolina Bar Foundation and North Carolina Pro Bono Resource Center, in partnership with the North Carolina Office of Recovery & Resiliency, which administers the Housing Opportunities and Prevention of Evictions Program (HOPE program).
-Brooks is a member of Centenary United Methodist Church in Winston-Salem.
+Brooks and his family are members of Centenary United Methodist Church in Winston-Salem.

 In 2015, the North Carolina Bankers Association called on Brooks to author a Legal Memorandum regarding the Consumer Financial Protection Bureau's new mortgage servicing rules and the recent Flagstar Bank Enforcement Action.